palantir0/pusherClib/README.md

     // build with shared libraries off depending on the target this will run on cmake -DLWS_WITH_SHARED=OFF ..

-    // Now build the pusher library make
+    // Now build the pusher library - if openssl home isn't set, it will error out. make

     // if you want to run the test program, set the values in config.h